jk13xyz/cloudlog-docker/README.md

     - If Cloudlog installs into a blank screen, open the base URL

+## Cronjobs

+All cronjobs are set by the Dockerfile.
+They don't need to be manually enabled.
+They also cannot be changed manually.
+I use these settings because they made the most sense to me.
+The spacing is done to ensure the scripts don't run concurrently and cause time-outs.

+The set cronjobs and runtimes are:

+### ClubLog upload

+Every day at 00:00 and 12:00

+### QRZ upload

+Every day at 00:10 and 12:10

+### QRZ download

+Every day at 00:20 and 12:20

+### eQSL sync

+Every day at 00:30 and 12:30

+### HRDLog upload

+Every day at 00:40 and 12:40

+### LotW upload

+Every day at 01:00

+### LotW user database update

+Every day at 01:10

+### ClubLog Super Check Partial

+Every Monday at 01:20

+### Summits on the Air (SOTA) database update

+On the 1st of every month at 02:00

+### World Wide Flora & Fauna (WWFF) databse update

+On the 1st of every month at 02:10

+### Parks on the Air (POTA) database update

+On the 1st of every month at 02:20

+### DOK database update

+Every 6 months on the 1st at 03:00

 ## Support

 Please note, this is primarily for my own setup.
 I made it because it offers support out of the box for things other images don't.